TranslationalML/pacsifier/README.md

 - ImageType : The image type as stored in the pacs server.
 (Note : using this filter significantly slows down the querying process.
 Use it only if absolutely necessary.)
 - Modality : The modality.

+The query file can be built in Excel and exported to comma-separated values `.csv` format.

 Notes :
 - The query file could include one or many of the columns mentioned above.
 - If a line in a csv file contains an empty string on a particular columns, then, the query will not include the attribute corresponding to the column in question.
 - The querying does not accept the value `*` alone on any attribute.
 However it can be used as a wildcard if other characters are provided, e.g. `ProtocolName` could be set to `BEAT_SelfNav*`

-The query file can be built in Excel and exported to comma-separated values `.csv` format.
+- the Series folders are named after the Series Description of its images.
+However, it may happen that a dicom image has no SeriesDescription stored.
+In that case, the image will be stored within a folder called No_series_description.

 ### Example :